 The meeting was closed, and media was forced to vacate the area surrounding conference room 107 –– where the board was in session –– about 40 minutes into the meeting by conference center staff.

-The Freeh investigators released a corrective document that laid out errors made in the findings today.
+The Freeh investigators released a corrective document on their website that laid out six errors made in the findings on Wednesday.

 Sandusky was convicted on 45 counts of child sex abuse on June 22.